 3 credits.
 Prerequisites: Bio 113 or Gey 114 or Gey 115.
 A lecture course which presents an introduction to the study of how and where plants and animals lived in the past.
 Three lecture hours per week.

 ECY 355 GENERAL ECOLOGY

 4 credits.
-Prerequisite: Bio 113, or permission of the instructor.
+Prerequisite: Bio 200.
 A lecture and laboratory course which presents an introduction to evolutionary ecology, physiological ecology, population ecology, community ecology, and ecosystem ecology.